(one synonym : Nigasa subpurpurea Walker, 1860)

-Adult males often come to lights in October, November, December and January.
+Adult males often come to lights in October, November, December, and January.
 Females rarely come to lights (less than 5%).
-The female wings are a slightly different shape, larger but similar colour to males.
-Also, the antennae of female is almost threadlike, whereas that of a male is obviously 'feathered'.
+The female wings are a slightly different shape, and larger, but have similar colours to males.
+Also, the antennae of female are threadlike, whereas that of a male is feathery.

-Both sexes have a large blotch on the underside of the forewing.
-The underside of the rear wing is a light brown.
+Both sexes have a large purplish blotch on the underside of the forewing.
+The underside of the rear wing is a pale brown.
 Male wingspan up to 6 cms, female 7 cms.

 The eggs are spherical and pale grey, and are laid in a row along the edge of a foodplant leaf.

 Ths species is found over most of Australia, including

 Melbourne University Press, 1990, fig. 36.9, p.
 369.